Surgeons owe a duty of care to their patients. When they make a medical error or surgical error, they can be liable for medical negligence.

 - 6 Who is Liable for a Surgeon Malpractice Claim?

-- 7 Schedule a Free Consultation With Our Miami Surgeon Malpractice Lawyers
+- 7 Schedule a Free Consultation With Our Medical Malpractice Law Firm in Miami, FL

 How Our Miami Personal Injury Lawyers Can Help if You’ve Been Injured Because of Surgeon Malpractice